I'm writing a 3rd edition of

 € raised of 7500 € goal

-We've reached the goal!
+We've reached the stretch goal!
 Thank you all.
-If you
+If you still want to sponsor the work, further contributions are certainly appreciated.

 — Jan Lehnardt, founder of Neighbourhoodie, organizer of JSConf.eu